lkujaw/gcc3/gcc/config/sparc/sparc.md

 	 call-clobbered registers?
 We lose this if it is a JUMP_INSN.
 	 Why cannot we have delay slots filled if it were a CALL?  */

-      if (!
+      /* We accept negative sizes for untyped calls.  */ if (!
 TARGET_ARCH64 && INTVAL (operands[3]) != 0)
 	emit_jump_insn
 	  (gen_rtx_PARALLEL